 It connects the payment processor to the merchant account and card companies.

 Payment processor conducts consumer transactions and sells items and services.

-Which one do I Need: A Payment Gateway or A Payment Processor?
+Which one do I need: Payment Gateway or Payment Processor?

 Let’s take a closer look at the payment gateway and payment processor now that we’ve covered the basics.